gn0meavp/AVPStateMachine/README.md

 * Transitions use for connecting States by the coming Events
 * Special States for start and completion (success, failure or cancel)
 * Cancellation supports for any State
+* Automatically tranfer objects between states
+* Easily can be tested with unit tests
+* Simple validation of the state machine graph (verify that all states are reachable and managed properly).

 # Usage